What to Do If Your Newborn Has Suffered an Infection

-- Use extra care after a Caesarean section.
-Babies born through Caesarean section must be thoroughly cleaned to ensure that they are not exposed to any bacterium that was near the location of the incision.
+- Use extra care after a Cesarean section.
+Babies born through Cesarean section must be thoroughly cleaned to ensure that they are not exposed to any bacterium that was near the location of the incision.

 Infections Transferred from Mother to Infant